 Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

-Migrating Confluence Data Center or Server to Cloud with Confluence apps
+Migrating Confluence Data Center or Server to Cloud with bitvoodoo apps

 Partial Cloud migration of our documentation

-π° In a nutshell: We at bitvoodoo migrated our app documentation from Confluence Data Center to Cloud.
-You can now access it via bitvoodoo-apps.atlassian.net.
-While migrating to Cloud, we heavily relied on our Confluence apps/plugins Viewtracker – Analytics for Confluence and Redirect for Confluence.
+🌰 In a nutshell: We at bitvoodoo migrated our app documentation from Confluence Data Center to Cloud.
+You can access it via docs.bitvoodoo.app.
+While migrating to Cloud, we heavily relied on our Confluence apps/tools Viewtracker – Analytics for Confluence and Redirect for Confluence.
 Truthfully, It did require a lot of work, but it was worth it.
 Read on for all the details.

-Ever since Atlassian announced that they would abolish their server products, I’ve had this nagging voice inside my head: “Your Confluence documentation should be done on Cloud, too”.
-The voice refused to be ignored in spring 2021, by which time we had four cloud-ready Confluence apps/plugins on the market.
+Ever since Atlassian announced that they would abolish their server products, I heard this nagging voice inside my head: “Your Confluence documentation should be done on Cloud, too”.
+The voice refused to be ignored in spring 2021, by which time bitvoodoo had four cloud-ready Confluence apps/tools on the market.

-If we wanted to act credibly and keep up with the latest development, we would have to use Confluence Cloud daily.
+If we wanted to act credibly and keep up with the latest developments, we would have to use Confluence Cloud daily.
 The app documentation as a subset of our intranet seemed a good starting point.
-If we could migrate the Confluence documentation without major hiccups, we would tackle the elephant in the room: Migrating our entire bitvoodoo intranet to Confluence Cloud.
+If we could migrate the Confluence documentation without major hiccups, we would tackle the big challenge: Migrating the entire bitvoodoo intranet to Confluence Cloud.

 Deciding which pages to migrate to Cloud.